VoidXH/Poor-Man-s-AI/README.md

    is a bit lower in VRAM.
 Open that file with Notepad.
 What each setting does is written in the file.
 When you're done, don't forget to save the changes to this file.
 1. Start the Processor application (PoorMansAI.exe).
-It will take a little time to download everything before the first launch, but subsequent startups will be quick.
+At first launch, it might take an hour to download and extract every dependency.
+This only happens at the first launch, subsequent startups are fast.
 When you don't see any download progress bars, and it says something like `Application startup complete` or `Model loaded in 3.0s` on the bottom few lines, you're ready to use your own AI service through your own website.

+Note: extraction of Stable Diffusion WebUI can be *really* slow.
+To speed it up, wait until the Processor has downloaded it, then close it and go to its cache folder (set in the config files), and extract to the same folder with something like 7-Zip.
+After it's done and you relaunch the Processor, it will continue the first time startup from the same point.

 ### Fixing broken installations
 * **Processor:** Every model and setting is stored in the unzipped folder that